 4. Tell us about your most successful project.

-The recruiter wants to understand your definition of success through this question.
-While meeting the budget, deadlines, goals and deliverables are essential elements of success, it could also be incorporating change, tackling problems, adapting to change, and so on.
+Through this question, the recruiter wants to understand your definition of success.
+While meeting the budget, deadlines, goals, and deliverables are essential elements of success, it could also include incorporating change, tackling problems, adapting to change, and so on.

 Related read: How Much Does PMP Cost